r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.2.1 =
+Fixes: Clears input after sending a message to a NPC Removes cruft that made it into the release.
+Pardon my logs. :)

 = 1.2.0 =
 Added: NPC Block for AI assistants in your 3OV worlds - you can use our endpoint up to 15 free requests before you'll need to use your own openai api key.
 We'll be publishing a post soon on how to configure your own logic in MagickML or your own worker.
 Added: 3OV Settings panel to control global 3OV settings.